-SM2013 mPts (optional)ProductionConstructionUseEnd of lifeRecoveryIndicate total impacts by life cycle stages [mPts/functional unit] Caption explaining materials or processes contributing >20% to total impacts in each life cycle stageEnd of lifeRecovery
+Caption explaining materials or processes contributing >20% to total impacts in each life cycle stage

 Impact category Unit Production Construction Use End of life Recovery

 Ecological indicators

 Acidification kg SO2 eq

 Eutrophication kg N eq (nitrogen)

 Global warming kg CO2 eq (carbon dioxide)

 Ozone depletion kg CFC-11 eq

-Human health indicators
+Human health indicators 5

 Carcinogenics (optional) CTUh

 Non-carcinogenics (optional) CTUh

 Respiratory effects (optional) kg PM2.5 eq

 Smog kg O3 eq (ozone)

 Additional environmental information

 Ecotoxicity (optional) CTUe

 Fossil fuel depletion (optional) MJ surplus

-4. Variations that drive performance

-Important parameters within the LCA, what are the major contributions What things have range or variations, and the relevance Results Interpretation Report: All processes or materials that have a contribution of 20% or more in any of the LCA results (= relevant impacts) A sensitivity analysis for the most important choices and assumptions must be performed to check the robustness of the results of the LCA.
+4. Variations that drive performance Important parameters within the LCA, what are the major contributions What things have range or variations, and the relevance Report: All processes or materials that have a contribution of 20% or more in any of the LCA results (= relevant impacts) A sensitivity analysis for the most important choices and assumptions must be performed to check the robustness of the results of the LCA.
 Indicate which influence the results in any environmental parameter by more than 20%.
 State the chosen approach for these parameters.
 Topics include: The impact of the geographical & technological variation over the different production locations.
 The variation due to variation in the average composition.
 The variation due to averaging for drawing up a 'group-average'.
-For above, use the highest and lowest values in the sensitivity analysis.
+For the above, use the highest and lowest values in the sensitivity analysis.
 Outliers can be disregarded.
 Allocation of recycling processes.
 Allocation of multi- input and multi-output processes.
-What's causing the greatest impacts, in which life cycle stages, and what is the company doing about them?
-5. Relevant additional en All declared data and/or certifications require reference and must conform to the applicable standards for the region declared in the functional unit.
+Results Interpretation What's causing the greatest impacts, in which life cycle stages, and what is the company doing about them?
+5. Relevant additional env vironmental data related to potential environmental performance All declared data and/or certifications require reference and must conform to the applicable standards for the region declared in the functional unit.
 This can include: Certificate logos, certificate numbers, and/or other references.
 Use logos when possible, linked to the organization's web site.
 For cradle-to-gate TRs/EPDs, the following may be qualitatively reported if known: Other products not included in assessment needed for product to serve intended function Anticipated replacement cycle of product Intended use Potential waste treatment scenarios Statements that relate to the scope of the TR/EPD Additional environmental statements which are mandatory through legislation, even for stages of the life cycle that are not part of the scope